razorcd/spring-keycloak-app/README.md

 - open Keycloak in browser at `localhost:8080`
 - login with `admin`:`admin` credentials.
-- import configuration by clicking `Import` and selecting the `realm-export.json` file.
+- first add a client by clicking `Clients` and importing the file: `keycloak-configs/springdemoapp.json`
-This will create a `springdemo` client and 2 users:
-    - `user1`:`password`
-    - `admin1`:`password`
+- go to `Users` and create at least one user

-### Start application Spring application
+### Start application Spring application and authenticate
 - run `mvn clean install` to install dependencies
 - start spring app by running `mvn spring-boot:run`
-- load the public page in browser at `localhost:8888/pets` Clicking `login` will redirect to keycloak login page.
+- load the public page in browser at `localhost:8888/pets` Clicking `login` will redirect to Keycloak login page.
 Keycloak will work with Spring Security to hold the session.